MehjabeenZ/Analysis-of-Wikipedia-Pages/README.md

-# Homework 1: Professionalism & Reproducibility

-This repository contains the data files, code and results of Homework 1, for the course Data 512: Human Centered Data Science at the University of Washington's MS in Data Science program.

-## Goal of Assignment
+# Analysis of Monthly Article Traffic for Wikipedia Pages

-The goal of this assignment is to construct, analyze, and publish a dataset of monthly article traffic for a select set of pages from English Wikipedia from July 1, 2015 through September 30, 2023.
+This repository contains the data files, code and results of this project.
+The goal of this project is to construct, analyze, and publish a dataset of monthly article traffic for a select set of pages from English Wikipedia from July 1, 2015 through September 30, 2023.

 ## Resources Used
 - Editor used: VS Code